The Strategic Planning Toolkit is a hub for resources to support local councils and planning professionals in LEP making.

 |Wyong||Wyong Settlement Strategy 2013 (PDF, 115 KB)||17/09/2013|

 |Maitland||Maitland Urban Settlement Strategy 2008 (PDF, 147 KB)||01/09/2009|

 |Singleton||Singleton Land Use Strategy (PDF, 57 KB)||08/06/2008|

-State Environmental Planning Policies (SEPPs) are instruments that address planning issues on a state-wide level.
-This is different to a LEP that addresses planning controls for a local government area.
+State environmental planning policies (SEPPs) are instruments that address planning issues on a state-wide level.
+This is different to a LEP which addresses planning controls for a local government area.

 Planning proposals must provide an assessment against the relevant SEPPs and advise on how a proposal may satisfy the requirements of a SEPP.

 The current list of SEPPs is located at legislation.nsw.gov.au/browse/inforce.

 The s9.1 ministerial directions cover the following broad categories:

 - planning systems